8r14z/coding-interview-prep/MyNote.md

 # Notes that i learned by heart while solving problems
 1. Read the problem carefully, every words in the problem statement could be a requirement/hint that needs to be covered

-IMPORTANT: read the input/output carefully, and think of different cases, dont assume that the input is unique and doesnt have any variant.
+**IMPORTANT**: read the input/output carefully, and think of different cases, dont assume that the input is unique and doesnt have any variant.
 For example: one integer/type can appear multiple times in an array

    Read input/output/constraint...